dlr-gtlab/gtlab-core/docs/user/scripting/04_scripting-reference.rst

         :param id: The property id to search for.
         :type id: str

+   .. py:method:: findGtProperties() -> list[GtAbstractProperty]

+        Returns all properties of the object.

    .. py:method:: propertyValue(id: str)

         Returns the value of the property with given ``id``.